 Telecare Services Association (TSA) is the industry body for telecare and telehealth.
 TSA promotes and supports the telecare and telehealth industry, highlighting the benefits of telecare and telehealth for commissioners across health and social care, service users, their family and carers.

-November 2013, to be reviewed by November 2016, Version 2
+Released April 2017, to be reviewed by April 2020, Version 2

 References and further reading Show references